saarishag/generalisation_bounds_nisq/README.md

 3. From the _root directory of the repository_, run the script for the desired numerical experiment from the _experiments_ folder as a Python module
    - e.g. python -m experiments.local_vs_global
    - Note: The scripts in the _src_ and _results_ folders are supporting scripts and must not be run alone

+## Acknowledgements
+This research was supported by the National Research Foundation (NRF) of South Africa.
+The authors would like to acknowledge the National Institute for Theoretical and Computational Sciences (NITheCS).
+We thank the University of KwaZulu-Natal (UKZN) for the use of the HEP1 machine.
+We acknowledge the South African Quantum Technology Initiative (SA QuTI) and IBM Quantum services for this work.
+The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.